Coherent terahertz control of metastable magnetization in FePS3

 Despite these advances, many aspects of phononic control protocols remain poorly understood.
 One significant yet underutilized advantage is that phonons exhibit exceptionally longer coherence times compared to electrons~\cite{maccabe2020nano, zhang2023assessing}, which opens up numerous possibilities for inducing, sustaining, and modifying out-of-equilibrium states.
 Previous studies have demonstrated coherent modulation of phase transitions through phonon modes launched by near-infrared (NIR) pulses \cite{horstmann2020coherent, maklar2023coherent}.
 However, these approaches generate substantial light-induced heating due to the excessive energy deposited into the electronic subsystem and indiscriminately excite multiple Raman-active modes of different symmetries \cite{yan1985impulsive}.
 Such heating and lack of selectivity inherently hinder the on-demand phononic manipulation of fragile, temperature-sensitive phases.
 To date, coherent control of phase transitions through selective and resonant excitation of phonon modes with minimized heating has not been realized.

+To place this challenge in a broader context, while coherent control is well-established in molecular chemistry, its application to switch entire macroscopic quantum phases in solid-state systems is fundamentally distinct and challenging.
+Unlike isolated molecules, solids possess a continuum of electronic and phononic excitations that act as a thermal bath, typically inducing decoherence.
+However, if such an environment can be properly navigated, crystalline solids may provide unique advantages.
+For example, using resonant terahertz excitation to isolate a specific, phase-preserving lattice pathway, can allow coherent control durations far exceeding the transient femtosecond timescales of molecules.
+Therefore, demonstrating such a coherence can survive long enough to deterministically dictate a macroscopic order parameter represents a fundamental leap from local molecular manipulation to the long-lived dynamic control of quantum materials.

 Achieving this functionality requires meeting two conditions.
 First, an infrared (IR)-active phonon, resonantly excited with minimal disturbance to the electronic subsystem, must be driven by a tailored sequence of THz pulses.
-These pulses, resonant with IR modes, enable controlled constructive or destructive modulation of its amplitude.
+These pulses enable controlled constructive or destructive modulation of its amplitude.
 Second, this mode must couple nonlinearly and strongly to a Raman-active phonon, that eventually modifies the physical properties.
-Here, we realize this strategy in FePS$_3$, demonstrating the coherent control of a hidden metastable magnetic state via a double-THz-pulse excitation scheme, and we identify the underlying nonlinear coupling pathway using two-dimensional THz spectroscopy.
+Here, we realize this strategy in FePS$_3$, demonstrating the coherent control of a hidden metastable magnetic state via a double-THz-pulse excitation scheme \st{, and we identify the underlying nonlinear coupling pathway using two-dimensional THz spectroscopy}.
+While prior observations \cite{ilyas2024terahertz} established the existence of this THz-induced state, achieving coherent control over it was not an anticipated outcome.
+If the phase transition were driven by a conventional Raman process proportional to the square of the driving field, coherent control would be inefficient and limited to the brief duration of the THz pulses.
+Instead, using two-dimensional THz spectroscopy, we prove that the deterministic switching of the magnetization is governed by a two-phonon ionic pathway.
+Finding this specific mechanism provides the necessary physical framework to explain how macroscopic magnetic order can be controlled over extended timescales, moving beyond the observation of light-induced states to their active manipulation.